EricaXia/myblog/content/social-graph.md

 Distribution of the node [degrees](https://en.wikipedia.org/wiki/Degree_(graph_theory)):
 ![](/images/degree-distrb.png)

-The average degree is around 17, thus 17 is the average number of connections with other users.
+The average degree is around 17.
+Thus, 17 is the average number of connections with other users.